- Written by Dr.Mehmet Demircioglu

 Hair transplantation is elective.
 If pregnancy, IVF, a pending pregnancy test, or breastfeeding may overlap with surgery or early recovery, I do not treat the calendar as ordinary.
 Medication limits, anesthesia decisions, swelling, nausea, travel, and postoperative instructions all become less predictable.

-Pregnancy, IVF, and hair transplant timing should be clear before an elective operation.
-If the medical and fertility timeline is still moving, the operation can wait.
+The pregnancy, IVF, and hair transplant timing question needs to be clear before an elective operation.
+If the medical and fertility timeline is still moving, waiting is usually safer than forcing surgery into an unstable period.

 FUE can improve a localized area where hair has been permanently reduced and the donor area is safe.
-It cannot switch off hormone-related shedding, correct a medication trigger, or make active diffuse thinning disappear.
+It cannot switch off hormone related shedding, correct a medication trigger, or make active diffuse thinning disappear.
+A transplant can fill a stable target.
+It cannot turn a moving shed into a fixed border.
 That distinction protects donor hair.

 If the part is widening because of female pattern hair loss, surgery may be considered only when the target is realistic.
 If the whole top of the scalp is changing every month, graft placement can become guesswork.
 If the donor area is also miniaturizing, the risk is even higher.